 Lots of great tech has come out to the modern market in order to solve rapidly growing (and pre-existing) indoor air quality and environmental issues.
 But as with all new technology, one big question is always on everyone’s mind: is it safe?
-No system comes under more scrutiny than UV light air purifiers, and today the experts at Schneller Plumbing, Heating, and Air Conditioning are here to discuss the issue!
+No system comes under more scrutiny than UV light air purifiers, and today the experts at Schneller & Knochelmann Plumbing, Heating & Air are here to discuss the issue!

 Interested in learning more about whether UV light purifiers are your ideal IAQ solution?
 Contact the specialists at Schneller online or give us a call at (513) 407-4424 to find out!

 What’s the Fuss All About?

 The concerns over UV purifiers are twofold.
 One, the fear is in that UV light is a type of radiation, which is a pretty scary word if you just toss it out there.
 And two comes from an issue preliminary and cheaper models had, which was the production of excessive ozone.
 Ozone in large enough quantities can be detrimental to the health of humans, and so naturally a lot of questions came up about the machines.

 They sure are.
 UV-C to be exact, which is the shortest wavelength of UV radiation and thus the highest energy.
 This type of radiation comes into contact with organic materials such as mold and bacteria and begins to break it down, killing the affronting materials and pollutants on contact.
 This is how UV purifiers work, and why they work so well.
 But are they dangerous to us?
 Nope!